International Travel Survey: Electronic questionnaires and Air Exit Survey (ITS)

 Under the present operational conditions, the size of these samples is adequate to permit quarterly estimation of expenditures at the national level, and annual estimates for certain provinces, provided that the assumption of negligible bias is not violated.
 However, some data for lower levels of aggregation and cross-tabulations are not sufficiently reliable to be published on a regular basis.

 Data quality is systematically evaluated every quarter.
 Statistical tables required for analysis are produced and compared with related data sources.
 A set of indicators is also produced.
 They are used to determine whether general tourism trends reflect those of the ITS.
-Furthermore, Statistics Canada works in close cooperation with Destination Canada and the provincial tourism departments who provide additional viewpoints and information sources to helping evaluate the data quality at a more refined geographic level.
+Furthermore, Statistics Canada works in close cooperation with Destination Canada and the provincial tourism departments who provide additional viewpoints and information sources to help evaluate the data quality at a more refined geographic level.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.